ibrahim-sultan/deloreApp/README.md

 - **Documents**: 10MB max, supports PDF, DOC, DOCX, TXT, images
 - **Payment Receipts**: 5MB max, supports PDF and images

-## Security Features
+## Security Notes

-- JWT-based authentication
+- Environment files are ignored by Git (see .gitignore).
+Do not commit secrets.
-- Password hashing with bcrypt
+- Rotate any secrets that were previously committed (e.g., database passwords, JWT secrets).
-- Role-based access control
+- JWT-based authentication; passwords hashed with bcrypt; role-based access control.
-- File type validation
+- Avoid logging credentials or full connection strings in production logs.
-- Input validation and sanitization
+- Validate and sanitize all inputs; validate file types and sizes for uploads.

 ## Browser Support